crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails that will be charged.
+        The number of emails that will be charged to your account.
       </td>
     </tr>